We Broke Down Every Second of the 'Rise of Skywalker' Trailer

 Star Wars: Episode IX will be titled The Rise of Skywalker

 It’s unclear which Skywalker, exactly, is the titular character of this film.
-There are several options: Leia and Kylo are the only remaining living Skywalkers.
+There are several options: Leia Organa (Carrie Fisher) and Kylo Ren (Adam Driver) are the only remaining living Skywalkers.
 Director J.J.
 Abrams has emphasized that this film will focus heavily on the new generation of heroes and villains, not the old, so Kylo is perhaps the more likely candidate.
 If he gets a redemption arc, than he could be the Skywalker who finally balances the forces of Light and Darkness.

-However, Luke Skywalker will still have a major role in this film.
+However, Luke Skywalker (Mark Hamill) will still have a major role in this film.
 Though he became one with the Force (i.e. died) in Last Jedi, his voice echoes throughout the trailer.
 He could appear as a visage to Rey or even return corporally in some way.

 But perhaps the most likely candidate is Rey.
 Though Kylo told Rey that her parents sold her for drinking money in the last film, he could have been lying to her or just making things up.
 (He seems like the kind of guy who would neg her.)
 Many fans still maintain that Rey is related to the Skywalkers in some way.
 She has been the central character of the last two films, and it would make sense for her to be the connecting link to the old heroes in the so-called Skywalker Saga.